vmc-project/vmc-documentation/content/installation/geant3/_index.md

 Geant3 with VMC requires [ROOT](https://root.cern.ch/).

-Since version 2.0, Geant3 with VMC is installed with CMake.
+Since version 2.0, Geant3 with VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.
 To install geant3:

 1. First get the Geant3 source from the [Download page](/download/geant3).
 We will assume that the Geant3 package sits in a subdirectory
 ```